Self-invested Pensions Vs Standard Insured Pensions

 Self-invested Pensions

 1. Set up and Administration Fees: These fees are charged by SIPP providers for establishing and maintaining your pension account.
 They typically cover tasks such as setting up the SIPP, handling paperwork, and providing ongoing administrative support.
-Our clients pay a once-off setup fee amounting to €5K and an annual administration charge of €500.00.

-2. Annual management charges (AMCs): AMCs are recurring fees charged by SIPP providers for managing your pension investments.
-These charges are expressed as a percentage of the value of your pension fund and cover portfolio management, and regular reporting.
-Our clients pay an AMC totaling 0.40% PA, with a minimum regular contribution requirement of €2,500 PM.
+2. Annual management charges (AMCs): AMCs are recurring fees charged by SIPP providers for managing your pension investments or for the provision of a trading platform.
+These charges are expressed as a percentage of the value of your pension fund.

 • There is no charge for the transfer of existing pension funds into a SIPP.